SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spynnaker/SPyNNakerLimitations.md

 ---
-title: sPyNNaker Limitations
+title: sPyNNaker Limitations and Extensions
 ---

-This guide will detail the limitations that sPyNNaker imposes on users of PyNN.
+This guide will detail the limitations that sPyNNaker imposes on users of PyNN, as well as detailing some extensions to the PyNN language that are supported.

 # PyNN version